Car scratch repair: a complete guide

 If you gently run your fingernail over a scratch, and its depth feels no greater than the thickness of a piece of paper, it could be that only the clearcoat lacquer is damaged – a relatively straightforward issue to fix.

-With deeper scratches (which may feel like a ridge), the base coat and primer may have been penetrated and there could even be bare metal.
-In severe cases, damage like this may need professional attention.
+With deeper scratches (which may feel like a deep cut), the base coat and primer may have been penetrated and there could even be bare metal.
+In severe cases, damage like this will likely need professional attention.

 Repairing a car scratch: what do you need?

 Predictably, the deeper the scratch, the more time and equipment you’ll need.
 Inspect the area around the scratch thoroughly for signs of rust.
 If you find any, you’ll need to apply a rust converter such as Hammerite Kurust or Jenolite.
-Follow the instructions carefully and allow it to dry completely before repairing the paint damage.
+Follow the instructions carefully and allow it to dry completely (it should turn the rust from a coppery colour to black) before repairing the paint damage.

 If your scratch is relatively minor, you can use a scratch-removing liquid such as T-Cut, Farecla G3 Professional Scratch Remover or Autoglym Paint Renovator.
 These abrasive fluids are also known as cutting compounds and remove the top layer of paint to eliminate and ‘polish out’ the scratch.

 If the scratch has damaged the base coat, you’ll need to buy some touch-up paint.
 You can give your car’s registration to your local main dealer who’ll be able to sell you the correct colour.
-Alternatively, if you can find out the manufacturer’s paint code – usually found on a metal plate in the doorjam or under the bonnet – you’ll be able to buy the correct colour online or at your local car spares store.
+Alternatively, if you can find out the manufacturer’s paint code – usually found on a metal plate mounted on the B-Pillar inside the driver’s door or under the bonnet – you’ll be able to buy the correct colour online or at your local car spares store.

 A word of caution, however.
 Even if you get the correct paint colour, there’s still a possibility it won’t be a perfect match.
 That’s because there can be slight variations in the precise colour of batches of paint, plus your car’s exposure to the sunlight can gradually dull the paint.